 The Citizens Advice consumer helpline can offer help and advice at any time if you’re having problems switching.

 For more tips and contacts, see also Who to contact if it's difficult paying energy bills.

 Shopping with confidence

-Use our free, impartial online energy shopping guide for tips and tools on how to compare suppliers and gather the information you'll need:
+Use the following guides for tips and tools on how to compare suppliers and gather the information you'll need: